Let's End 149-Yrs of Community Safety Inequality

 "There is enough empathy in the world" said no one, ever.
 Having a sense of what life is like for another, whether they are human, a dog, cat or bird, is integral to improving the health and safety of our communities.
 Fortunately, compassionate empathy can be measurably increased and often it starts with building empathy for animals while in school.

-We develop & distribute different empathy-developing resources such as interactive projects, books and interactive exercises.
+We develop & distribute different empathy-developing resources such as interactive projects, books, etc.